begateway/shop-script-payment-module/Readme.md

 ### Notes

-Tested and developed with Shop-Script 6, Shop-Script 7
+Tested and developed with Shop-Script 6/7/8

 ### Demo credentials